toddsharpe/MetalOS/README.md

 TODO

 Quick Notes:
+* UEFI Runtime is mapped into Kernel addressspace, allowing runtime services to be called
 * Each process has at least one thread
 * Each user thread also contains a kernel thread for when executing Kernel code (interrupt handler, systemcall)